JaySokirko/Liberty/README.md

 ## Overview ##

-Firstly, initialize the library, in your activity or fragment:
+Firstly, initialize the library in your activity or fragment:
 ```kotlin
 Liberty.init(activity = this)
 Liberty.init(fragment = this)